 Thrill-seekers will have a hard time choosing among the variety of things to do in the country.

-Hang gliding in Rio de Janeiro, seeing the Iguazu Falls from a helicopter, and snorkeling in a river with anacondas are a few of high adrenaline activities you can do in Brazil.
+Hang gliding in Rio de Janeiro, seeing the Iguazu Falls from a boat, and snorkeling in a river with anacondas are a few of high adrenaline activities you can do in Brazil.

 Take my word for it.
 The country is filled with adventure spots.